BuddyForms/BuddyForms-Post-in-Groups/readme.txt

 This is the BuddyForms Post in Groups extension.
 You need the BuddyForms plugin installed for the plugin to work. <a href="http://buddyforms.com" target="_blank">Get BuddyForms now!</a>

-Let your users post in Groups.
+<h4>Let your users post in Groups.</h4>
-Assign a BuddyPress form with a form and let your users write in this group.
+Assign a BuddyPress form with a group and let your users write together in this group.
 You can define the user rights in the settings.

+Post in Group Options

+Select the forms you like to integrate:

+Which members of this group are allowed to create/edit/delete posts?

+Minimum role to create posts:

+Minimum role to edit posts:

+Minimum role to delete posts:

+Please Note: The Post Author and Admin will always have all rights to edit or delete a post.

 <h4>Documentation & Support</h4>